donajialej/Notes/journal_2021.md

 - Basic simulations
     Pretty easy to run the simulations! __Q:__ how does myokit.Simulation work?
     TIP: matplotlib "drawstyle" from "default" (connect any two points with a straight line) to "steps" (maintain the previous value until a new value is seen) drawstyle='steps-post'
+    __Q:__ how does myokit.Simulation gets t_max?
+It feels like it always simulate full protocol, and then we just take part of it in the log part.
+YES, tested and that is how it works.
+    - log.keys() gives you the variables that "you simulated"
+    - you can choose what to log: log = s.run(t_max, log_times=times, log=['ikr.IKr']) <-- like that you define the log times with an array "times" and then you choose your variables in "log = []" as a list
+    - You could modify parameter values and/or add new paramters w/o changing the code, but it will require to re-compile the simulation each time, so not encorage par = model.get('par_name')

+        par.set_rhs(new_par_val)--- it could be a constant or an expresion
+    - instead using another method: simulation.set_constant
+    - Also teach how set up initial conditions, and calculate st. st.
 - Basic fitting
+    - Skipped it for now
 - Fitting to different voltage protocols
     - Combining step protocols with sine waves or ramps
+        - teach how to add functions into the voltage definition
     - Simulating an AP protocol with "data clamp"
+        - basically the same as before, ie, loading time and v from a csv file
-    - Analytical solvers for simple step protocols
+    - Analytical solvers for simple step protocols -YEY! at the end of this one there is  single channel simulation
     - Fitting to multiple simple step protocols
 - Setting boundaries on model parameters
 - Selecting starting points for an optimisation